-Whether you’re hiring a fresh-faced intern taking their first steps in the industry, or a senior staff member boasting bags of previous experience, every employer must deliver a health and safety induction to new workers.
+Whether you’re hiring a fresh-faced intern taking their first steps in the industry, or a senior staff member boasting bags of previous experience, every employer must deliver a health and safety induction to new workers and have an employer’s liability policy in place.
 This needs to be carefully planned and easy to understand, ensuring that new workers from all backgrounds understand how to work safely and what to do in the event of a fire.
 Health and safety orientation or induction might also be necessary where an existing employee is redeployed, moves to another role or is promoted.

 Carry out a risk assessment

 Following the Management of Health and Safety at Work Regulations, 1999, employers are required to provide a risk assessment, and where necessary they should be written down where there are risks that are significant or the controls need to be recorded and communicated.
 A failure to do so might inevitably result in prosecution, hefty fines, imprisonment, civil claims and compensation as well as accidents and ill health which could have been avoided, while the lack of a risk assessment will also show employees how important you consider their health, safety and wellbeing.
 It’s worth putting in place a management liability policy to help protect against the liability arising from these kinds of issues.